-•Released speed-bar: the A-B risers are aligned.
+•Released speed-bar: the A, B, C - risers are aligned.

-•Full speed-bar: the difference between the A - B risers becomes 16 cm in all sizes.
+•Full speed-bar: the difference between the A - C risers becomes:

 Please note!

 The use of the speed system results in changes to the speed and reactions of the wing.
 For more information, please see the certification report.